 Finally, kick your honey out!
 I mean keep your man, just kick him out of your closet.
 BUT make sure he has somewhere else to go first!
 (And you might want to do it when he’s out of town ask his permission first!)
 After all, how can you make it the girly closet of your dreams if Prince Charming is taking up half of it?

-Not all of these suggestions may work in your situation but hopefully there’s something in there you can use.
+Not all of these suggestions may work in your situation, but hopefully there’s something in there you can use.

-I’d love to hear your suggestions!
+I’d love to hear any suggestions you may have!

 XO,